 With vaccinations taking place at lightning pace, the virus may soon be under control.
 Although it may take a year or so for cruise lines to be booming again, Carnival is far more valuable than the market is giving it credit for.

-Not to mention, with just over $7 billion in cash on hand and more than $50 billion in total assets, the company has a strong financial foundation that will allow it to make it through these hard times and thrive on the other side.
+Not to mention, with $7.8 billion in cash on hand and more than $50 billion in total assets, the company has a strong financial foundation that will allow it to make it through these hard times and thrive on the other side.

 3. Amazon.com (NASDAQ: AMZN)